frankframework/frank-manual/docs/source/advancedDevelopment/properties/initialization.rst

 How Properties Are Set
 ======================

 In subsection :ref:`propertiesDeploymentEnvironment`, the characteristics of the deployment environment of a Frank were explained.
 Franks can be deployed on different types of application servers.
 The Frank!Framework detects the type of application server and automatically sets the property ``application.server.type``.
-System administrators can configure the properties ``otap.stage`` and ``otap.side``.
-We do not tell here how to set system properties because this information is specific to each deployment environment.
-See chapter :ref:`deploying`.
+System administrators can configure the properties ``otap.stage`` and ``otap.side`` as system properties, for example by setting Java properties as explained in subsection :ref:`propertiesReference`.
 A consequence of the boot process of the Frank!Framework was explained, namely the difference between system properties, classpath properties and configuration properties.
 It was said that some properties can only be supplied as system properties, while some others can only be supplied as system properties or classpath properties.

 Precedence Order
 ----------------